Trump avoided paying taxes for years, largely because his business empire reported losing more money than it made, report says

 At Doral — Trump’s golf resort in Miami — the Times said that a roofing manufacturer spent $1.5 million during a time when the roofing industry was asking to relax federal regulations on their business.
 And Trump’s hotel in D.C. played host to a conference by a Turkish-American business group, which postponed the event when U.S.-Turkish relations briefly cooled.

 But even those transactions were not enough to keep either Doral or Trump’s Washington hotel in the black, the Times said.
 The Washington Post has previously reported that both hotels have struggled to bring in traditional customers with no political affiliation or agenda.
-“There is some negative connotation that is associated with the brand,” a consultant hired by Trump Doral told a Miami-Dade county tax official in 2018, seeking to use the resort’s struggles to lower its property taxes, The Washington Post previously reported.
+“There is some negative connotation that is associated with the brand,” a consultant hired by Trump Doral told a Miami-Dade County tax official in 2018, seeking to use the resort’s struggles to lower its property taxes, The Post previously reported.

 The Times said that the documents do not show Trump’s total net worth.
 The paper said they also did not show any previously unknown business connections to Russia.